JoshBeveridge/clone-framework/README.md

 Clone uses [Gulp](https://gulpjs.com/) to manage dependencies.
 If you haven't already, install Gulp globally by running `npm install gulp-cli -g` and `npm install gulp -D` in your terminal.

-Theming Clone requires that your project be running [Sass](https://sass-lang.com/).
+Theming Clone requires that your project be running [Sass](https://sass-lang.com/) and [Autoprefixer](https://github.com/postcss/autoprefixer).

 1. From inside your project, run `npm install clone-design`
 2. Create a `.scss` file inside of your Sass directory that has the following: